RedHat-UX/red-hat-design-system/docs/foundations/color/index.md

 ### "Crayon" and semantic colors

-Our design system includes multiple sets of colors known as <strong>"crayon" colors</strong>.
-Crayon colors reference hard-coded values, but offer no information about usage. <strong>Semantic</strong> colors reference crayon colors and define how a color is used.
+Our design system includes multiple sets of colors known as **"crayon" colors**.
+Crayon colors reference hard-coded values, but offer no information about usage. **Semantic** colors reference crayon colors and define how a color is used.
 Semantic naming is essential not just for color, but for all foundational styles.

 {% example palette="light",
           alt="Example of how crayon color tokens are aliased to semantic tokens, which are used to style a button",